MicrosoftDocs/quantum-docs/articles/includes/quickstart-cirq-include-ionq.md

 [!INCLUDE [Quantinuum target name update](quantinuum-name-change.md)]

-You can now list all the targets that you have access to, including the current queue time and availability.
+Use the `targets()`method to list all the targets in your workspace that can run your circuit, including the current queue time and availability.

+> [!NOTE]
+> All the targets in your workspace may not be listed - only the targets that can accept a Cirq or OpenQASM circuit will be listed here.

 ```python
 print(service.targets())